kkKaan/metu-ceng-THEs/CENG 111 - Introduction to Programming with Python/README.md

 - The `evaluator.py` file is used to obtain input data and is not submitted.
 - Ensure the code follows the assignment's constraints and specifications for proper evaluation.

----

-For any further assistance or clarification, feel free to reach out to the assignment's instructors.